 Missile Guidance Training presents both fundamental concepts and practical implementation of parallel navigation.
-It dedicated to missile guidance.
-The guidance law design is considered from the point of view of control theory, i.e., as design of controls guiding missiles to hit targets.
-Guidance laws design is considered as design of controls.
-The design procedure is presented in the time-domain and in the frequency-domain.
+It is dedicated to missile guidance.
+The guidance law design is considered from the point of view of control theory, i.e., as the design of controls guiding missiles to hit targets.
+Guidance laws design is considered as the design of controls.
+The design procedure is presented in the time domain and in the frequency domain.
 The different approaches, in the time and frequency domain, generate different guidance laws that supplement each other.
-The proportional navigation is considered also as a control problem.
+Proportional navigation is considered also a control problem.

 - About various types of missiles and related problems

 - Where the most promising international research is being performed.

 - Guidance laws are designed as a control problem.

 - Example of guidance laws for the new generation of interceptors.

 - We can adapt this Missile Guidance course to your group’s background and work requirements at little to no added cost.